 We believe that when equipped with the tools, skills, and confidence to lead, the power of just one extraordinary woman can transform conflict with strength and compassion.
 We thank the founders and all those that have supported this vision and commitment to a more peaceful and just world.

 This origin story would not be complete without acknowledging the deep and horrific loss of our beloved friend and sister, Bessan Abuelaish, an ‘04 TW Alumna.
-We honor Bessan, her two sisters and cousins who died during Israeli rocket fire in Gaza in 2009.
+We honor Bessan, her two sisters and cousin who were killed by Israeli tank shells fired at their home on January 16th, 2009.
 May they rest in peace.